einbahnstrasse/MHL-studio-methods/index-de.md

 	* Contact a classmate for notes on what you missed (e.g. on Discord).
 	* Check our Course Website for assignments, videos, slides, readings, etc.
 	* After these first 2 steps, contact the instructor with any additional questions.
 * **Excused absences/lateness must be accompanied by documentation** and/or include advance notice with the instructor where possible.
 Excused absences/lateness will not impact on your grade.
 Absences may be excused in cases of: documentation of illness provided by a doctor, religious observance with advance notice, official school-related activity (always with documentation and advanced notice), and on a case-by-case basis for other critical events, at the discretion of the instructor.
+* Planned absences should be reported to the instructor by our Week 3 class _(see our [Schedule](/schedule){:target="_blank"} page)._
 * _A lack of communication with the instructor about planned absences will therefore be treated as UNEXCUSED.
 Be in touch early._
 * **Unexcused absences and lateness will result in lowered participation grades.**